Hitesh-Nagothu/Hitesh-Nagothu/README.md

 - 👋 Hi, I’m @Hitesh-Nagothu
 - 👀 I’m interested in building web applications and implementing algorithms
 - 🌱 My go to full stack tools are MongoDB/PostgreSQl, React, Express, Node
 - 💞️ I’m looking to collaborate on Python or JavaScript projects (for ex.
-ML for Natural Language processing) or any cool web applications using React
+ML for Natural Language processing)
 - 📫 Reach out to me : nagothuhitesh@gmail.com

 <!---